garrytrinder/garrytrinder.github.io/_posts/2020-09-17-implement-microsoft-graph-app-only-calls-the-easy-way-using-azure-logic-apps-and-azure-managed-identity.md

 - Wait for the Cloud Shell session to start
 - Execute `m365 login --authType identity` to login to your Microsoft 365 tenant using Managed Identity authentication
 - Execute `m365 status` to confirm login status
-- Execute `m365 aad approleassignment add --displayName "la-apponly-graph-dev" --resource "Microsoft Graph" --scope "Group.Read.All"` to grant the Managed Identity Service Prinicpal the Group.Read.All application permission to the Microsoft Graph
+- Execute `m365 aad approleassignment add --displayName "la-apponly-graph-dev" --resource "Microsoft Graph" --scope "Group.Read.All"` to grant the Managed Identity Service Principal the Group.Read.All application permission to the Microsoft Graph
 - Close the `Cloud Shell` prompt
 - Click `Refresh` to update the Permissions and confirm that the new permission has been granted